 Still, if you’re ever in Seoul – it’s definitely a good day trip!

-Book a tour to the DMZ from Seoul*
+Here you can book a tour to the DMZ from Seoul without the coffee trip character*

 Seoul: Free admission to Gyeongbokgung Palace

-If you want to go to the other side of the border to North Korea, you can get some first impressions here:
+If you would like to visit the other side of the border to North Korea, you can get your first impressions here:

 Blog post on Movin’ Groovin’